Advertiser Disclosure

 Hot Tip: Make sure all of your information is correct, as you cannot make changes to an application once it’s submitted.
 If there are errors in your application, a CBP officer at the enrollment center will need to change your application for you.

-You’ll need to visit the TTP website for application status updates, as notification of when you can schedule an interview appointment (if one is required) will only be posted there.
+Visit the TTP website for application status updates, as notification of when you can schedule an interview appointment (if one is required) will only be posted there.

 Zoom Meetings

+Remote interviews are now possible.
 Image Credit: Yalcin Sonat via Shutterstock

-For the actual virtual interview, you will need:
+For the virtual interview, you need:

 • A valid passport